 · Era of Leisure – (1900 to present)

 As per historians, horses were first harnessed for their power and speed by humans around 4000 BC and this allowed humans to travel much faster compared to covering great distances on their two legs.
 Humans realized that horse power could be used to travel for longer duration and will help them to gain better modes of transportation by saving time.
 Horse soon became man’s best friend due to the capacity and strength displayed.
 Keeping horses helped nomadic tribes to gain control over their herds of cattle in a much more efficient way.
 Nature has designed horse’s digestive system in such a way that it is able to eat and then digest the food by running and does not require a break in between meals like other animals.

 Sedentary cultures were used to driving with sledges using a draft animal and so they preferred to use horses for sledges rather than ride on them.
 It was much later that horse with wheeled carriages started to be used for transportation purposes and moving goods.
 It is believed that in China around 2000 years ago, horses started to be used for warfare.
 Around the 13th century Mongolians used horses with chariots and archers fought being mounted on horses.
 Later on European troops too started to mount horses for battles and they used metal plates for protection as armors.
 Right after the voyages by Christopher Columbus, native Indians realized the importance of ‘horse power’ and also started breeding horses looking for great traits and lineage.

 With the invention of the steam engine, horses became less used for transportation.
 Now horses are widely used either as a status symbol, for utility purposes or sports and till today cavalry is an integral part of any nation’s military strength.

-Many thanks to this tree service corpus christi for sponsoring this post!
+Many thanks to the experts in stained concrete floors Alabama Decorative Concrete for sponsoring this post!